-You can make any docked toolbar a floating toolbar by clicking and dragging the two vertical lines on the left (or top) end of the toolbar away from the interface edge.
+By default the main toolbar is docked along the top edge of the interface above the viewport, but you can make any docked toolbar (including the main toolbar), a floating toolbar by clicking and dragging the two vertical lines on the left (or top) end of the toolbar away from the interface edge.
 After you separate it from the window, you can resize the floating toolbar by dragging on its edges or corners.
 You can then drag and dock it to any of the window edges or double-click on the toolbar title bar to automatically dock the toolbar to its latest location.
-Figure 1-3 shows the main toolbar as a floating panel.
+Figure 1.3 shows the main toolbar as a floating panel.

-If you right-click on any toolbar away from the buttons, you can access a pop-up menu that includes options to Customize, show, or hide any of the toolbars or the Command Panel.
-You can also show or hide all floating toolbars or the main toolbar with the Customize ⇔ Show UI menu command.
+If you right-click on any floating toolbar away from the buttons, you can access a pop-up menu that includes options to dock or float the current toolbar, access the Customize UI window, or show or hide any of the toolbars or the Command Panel.
 The main toolbar can be hidden with the Alt+6 keyboard shortcut.

-Figure 1-3: The main toolbar includes buttons and drop-down lists for controlling many of the most popular Max functions.
+The main toolbar includes buttons and drop-down lists for controlling many of the most popular Max functions.